Nikol Pashinyan: Haykakan Zhamanak

 Following the demise of Oragir, Pashinyan became the editor of Haykakan Zhamanak ("Armenian Times"), affiliated with the minor opposition Democratic Homeland Party, led by former MP Petros Makeyan which had split off from the Ter-Petrosyan led HHSh.
 Pashinyan remained editor of the newspaper until 2012, when he was elected to parliament.
 The US State Department characterized both Oragir and Haykakan Zhamanak as "sensationalist political tabloids."
 The U.S. government-funded Radio Free Europe/Radio Liberty described the newspaper as "sympathetic to Armenia's former leadership [Ter-Petrosyan's government], is known for its hard-hitting coverage of President Robert Kocharian and his government."

-On 23 December 1999, Pashinyan was beaten by a "gang" of dozen men who were reportedly led by a local businessman who was angered by an article in Haykakan Zhamanak that accused him of corruption.
+On 23 December 1999, Pashinyan was beaten by a "gang" of a dozen men who were reportedly led by a local businessman who was angered by an article in Haykakan Zhamanak that accused him of corruption.

 In March 2002, Pashinyan was charged with slandering Hovhannes Yeritsyan, head of the civil aviation agency of Armenia, for allegedly insulting the latter in the 6 November 2001 issue of the newspaper, which featured a photo of Yeritsyan with the caption, "Degenerate officials recruited for the civil service."
 The charges were condemned by the three largest parliamentary groups, including pro-government ones.
 The case was eventually dropped in April by prosecutors by citing lack of evidence.

 On 22 November 2004, a Lada Niva car belonging to Pashinyan, parked outside the office of Haykakan Zhamanak exploded.
 The fire caused by the explosion was put out by firefighters.
 Pashinyan claimed it was an attack perpetrated by Gagik Tsarukyan, an oligarch and MP close to president Robert Kocharyan who was deputy chairman of the Armenian Olympic Committee (AOC).
 He suggested it may have been a retaliation for a "derogatory cartoon" deploring the poor performance of Armenian athletes at the Athens Olympics.
 The newspaper staff believed it was hit by a Molotov cocktail or an improvised explosive device.
 A police inquiry immediately pointed to an apparent "breakdown of the car battery's wires."
 Tsarukyan denied any involvement.
 Instead, he stated: "In order to boost their standing people may say different unnecessary things."